holoviz/panel/doc/tutorials/index.md

 These tutorials are for you that that is ready to pioneer and push the boundaries of what can be achieved with Panel.

-You will learn how to customize and extend Panel to support your domain or specialized use cases.
+Together we will develop custom components, tools and applications that customize and extend Panel to support your domain and highly specialized use case.